 - Must be used every time you have sex

-- Some women having a diaphragm in the vagina can irritate the bladder, causing an infection
+- Some people find that having a diaphragm in their vagina can irritate the bladder, causing an infection

 Are all diaphragms the same size?